+If you are considering legal action following a vehicle crash, it is important to gather compelling evidence of negligence in a car accident.
 This evidence could vary from witness statements to video recordings and even admissions by the other driver.
-Obtaining this evidence is not always easy, but an attorney can help.
+Obtaining this evidence is not always easy, but we can take care of this task for you.

 Before you can prove negligence in a car accident lawsuit, you must first understand what constitutes negligence in the first place.
 There are four elements required to prove negligence, and the evidence needed to establish each element can vary.
 These elements are the duty of care, breach of this duty, causation, and damages.